fbpx

 Stigma and Misinformation

 In contrast to other forms of medication used for mental health issues, psychedelics are still undergoing clinical trials.
 Therefore knowledge of their safety profile is limited among doctors who don’t specialize in addiction medicine or psychiatry.
-During psychedelic-assisted therapy sessions patients are closely monitored so the risk of harm is lowered significantly.
+During psychedelic-assisted therapy sessions, patients are closely monitored so the risk of harm is lowered significantly.

 Recent evidence reveals that repeated psychedelic use does not damage the brain; however consistent study of long-term effects remains limited.
-Despite decades of disapproval and prohibitionism against study-induced psychedelics abuse screenings show no signs pointing towards addictive properties: In a survey conducted in 2020 by John Hopkins as many people did not report using them again after their experience as those who did.
+Despite decades of disapproval and prohibitions against study-induced psychedelics abuse screenings show no signs pointing towards addictive properties: In a survey conducted in 2020 by John Hopkins many people did not report using them again after their experience as those who did.
 (Source: Carhart-Harris et al., 2016)

 Psychedelics may expand our minds, but they sure don’t expand our wallets – access to the psychedelic renaissance is a challenge for those on a shoestring budget.